louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Search Strategy

-Electronic searches of the Cochrane Schizophrenia Group's Register of Trials (February 2003), Biological Abstracts (1982-2000), CINAHL (1982-2000), the Cochrane Library (2000, Issue 1),EMBASE (1980-2000), MEDLINE (1966-2000), PsycLIT (1974-2000), SIGLE on CD (1980-1997), SocioFile (1974-1997) and many conference proceedings and hand searches of specific journals were undertaken.
+Electronic searches of the Cochrane Schizophrenia Group's Register of Trials (February 2003), Biological Abstracts (1982–2000), CINAHL (1982–2000), the Cochrane Library (2000, Issue 1), EMBASE (1980–2000), MEDLINE (1966–2000), PsycLIT (1974–2000), SIGLE on CD (1980–1997), SocioFile (1974–1997) and many conference proceedings and hand searches of specific journals were undertaken.
 We contacted AstraZeneca Pharmaceuticals for information regarding unpublished trials.
 The review was updated in February 2003.

 Selection Criteria